 Before Netflix got into the streaming business, they exclusively sent out copies of physical DVDs.
 While they were doing pretty well, the company wasn't the dominant film distributor it is today.
 In the early 2000s, Netflix was worth about $50 million and offered Blockbuster the opportunity for a buyout.

 Blockbuster passed and instead signed a contract to work with Enron Broadband on a demand video service.
 Enron Broadband went bankrupt within a year - a significant setback for Blockbuster - whereas Netflix continues to make all the money.

 Blockbuster never rented out any type of rated-x adult films and, in 1991, the company struck a blow to the not-quite adult film industry when it announced it would no longer stock films rated NC-17 either.

-At the time, a representative for Blockbuster told the LA Times, "We have always had a policy that we don't carry any movie that the Motion Picture Assn. of America rates X. When they revised the X rating, we said we would wait and see how they would use the new rating.
+At the time, a representative for Blockbuster told the Los Angeles Times, "We have always had a policy that we don't carry any movie that the Motion Picture Assn. of America rates X. When they revised the X rating, we said we would wait and see how they would use the new rating.
 But the criteria used for NC-17 was the same as the X."

-You might think that Blockbuster made most of its money from renting new movies, but the company actually paid their bills with the late fees accrued when people forgot to return their VHS rentals.
-In 2000, they made 16% of their total revenue off of those tiny fees.
-At the time, that amounted to $800 million; man, those late fees add up.
+You might think that Blockbuster made most of its money from renting new movies, but the company actually paid its bills with the late fees accrued when people didn't return their VHS rentals on time.
+In 2000, Blockbuster made 16% of its total revenue from those fees.